 Talk With an Experienced Virginia Beach Personal Injury Attorney

-Jeffrey Brooke is a trusted, respected Virginia Beach attorney who dedicates his practice to helping injured victims and their families.
+Jeffrey Brooke is a trusted, respected auto injury lawyer Virginia Beach who dedicates his practice to helping injured victims and their families.
 If you suffered severe, long-term injuries in a T-bone accident, The Jeff Brooke Team is here to help.
 We always focus on your and your family’s interests and rights and aggressively pursue your case to get the full compensation you deserve.
 Contact us by phone at (757) 552-6055 or by using our online contact form.

 Jeff Brooke is a personal injury attorney devoted to helping individuals who have suffered serious and catastrophic injuries or lost a loved one because of someone else’s negligent and careless actions.
 The Jeff Brooke Team serves all of southeastern Virginia.
 The firm helps clients in the Greater Tidewater and Greater Hampton Roads areas, including in Virginia Beach, Norfolk, Portsmouth, Chesapeake, and Chesterfield.
 The Jeff Brooke Team also handles cases in northeastern North Carolina, including the Outer Banks.